The 49ers were the best team in the NFC last season, and they had a pretty good offseason.

 [49ERS INSIDER PODCAST: Listen to the latest episode]

 While it's perfectly reasonable to put the Chiefs and Ravens ahead of the 49ers, ranking the Saints in front of them is a point of contention.

 But King highlighted two areas that could be issues for the 49ers.

 "The one long-term position Lynch needs to attack is the secondary—and not because of the late collapse against the Chiefs in the Super Bowl," King said.
 "Richard Sherman is 32, and greatness for a corner at 32 cannot be assumed.
 But a deep defensive front will help any issues defensive coordinator Robert Saleh has in the back end."

-Despite a 21-5 record as a starter in the NFL and helping guide the 49ers to Super Bowl LIV, quarterback Jimmy Garoppolo has been criticized quite a bit this offseason.
-Whether or not it's deserved is a debate for another day.
-But King believes Garoppolo is the main reason the 49ers are behind the Saints on his ranking.
+Despite a 23-6 record as a starter in the NFL, including the playoffs, and helping guide the 49ers to Super Bowl LIV, quarterback Jimmy Garoppolo has been criticized quite a bit this offseason.
+Whether or not it's deserved is a debate for another day, but King believes Garoppolo is the main reason the 49ers are behind the Saints on his ranking.